MicrosoftDocs/azure-devops-docs/docs/pipelines/get-started-designer.md

  ::: moniker-end

-> You can track the progress of each release to see if it has been deployed to all the environments.
+> You can track the progress of each release to see if it has been deployed to all the stages.
 You can track the commits that are part of each release, the associated work items, and the results of any test runs that you've added to the release pipeline.

 ## Change your code and watch it automatically deploy to production

 We'll make one more change to the script.
-This time it will automatically build and then get deployed all the way to the production environment.
+This time it will automatically build and then get deployed all the way to the production stage.

 1. Go to the **Code** hub, **Files** tab, edit the **HelloWorld.ps1** file, and change it as follows: